neomalesa/Twitter-Landing-Page/README.md

-#The Splash Screen ("Splashback")
+# The Splash Screen (one the shows

 To mimic the feel of a native mobile application, the site features a custom loading splash screen.
 A full-screen black overlay with the X logo covers the DOM on initial load.

-#Live Tweet Injection & Dynamic Stats: The compose box at the top of the feed simulates a live database connection.
+# Live Tweet Injection & Dynamic Stats: The compose box at the top of the feed simulates a live database connection.

 The "Post" button dynamically enables/disables based on the input field's length.

 To make the clone feel "alive," a background interval function runs every 30 seconds, randomly incrementing the views, likes, and reposts on the newly created live tweets to mimic engagements.
 Although still needs to be fixed.
->>>>>>> 32258bc97ba07efaa74d387b2c27851ae2181e81